sutd50043/cohortclass/cc10/lab10.md

 In the EC2 dashboard you can go to Images -> AMIs on the left hand side.
 In the search box, search for `ami-0be2c18337e82ec8a`.

-Now you can check the sutd50043-hadoop-ubuntu image that appeared and clikc the yellow button `Launch instance from AMI`.
+Now you can check the sutd50043-hadoop-ubuntu image that appeared and click the yellow button `Launch instance from AMI`.

 Be sure to select at least a t2-medium instance size, and add your key pair for ssh access, and create your instance.